kamalbowselvam/Spacetimedreamer/content/posts/02_Gradient-descent/index.en.md

 ## Conclusion

 Gradient descent is a powerful optimization algorithm used to minimize functions iteratively by moving in the direction of the steepest descent.
 Understanding gradient descent and its variants is essential for practitioners in machine learning and optimization fields, as it underpins many modern optimization techniques and algorithms.
 With proper tuning of hyperparameters and careful consideration of the problem domain, gradient descent can efficiently solve a wide range of optimization problems.
+Python implementation of the code can be found here [github](https://github.com/kamalbowselvam/VisualGradientDescent)

 ## Reference